skypjack/entt/docs/md/signal.md

 # Signals

-Signal handlers work with naked pointers, function pointers and pointers to members.
+Signal handlers work with references to classes, function pointers and pointers to members.
 Listeners can be any kind of objects and users are in charge of connecting and disconnecting them from a signal to avoid crashes due to different lifetimes.
 On the other side, performance shouldn't be affected that much by the presence of such a signal handler.<br/>